nis057489/tips_and_tricks/Readme.md

 ## Automatically source ROS script inside Distrobox containers

-Have your shell run the folloming commands at startup, that is add it to, for example: `~/.bashrc.d/ros2.sh`:
+Have your shell run the following commands at startup, that is add it to, for example: `~/.bashrc.d/ros2.sh`:

 ```bash
 if [[ -n "$CONTAINER_ID" ]]; then